Planning Your Wedding Day can feel overwhelming, after all, you’ve probably never done anything like this before!

 The rest is very relaxed.
 I’d rather go to them and capture them in small candid groups.
 There’s nothing worse than a long list of formal group shots.
 It’s boring for your guests, and boring for your full set of images.
 So I don’t need a list of uncles, aunties, cousins and work colleagues!
 But if there ARE specific people (other than your immediate family) just let me know and we can do it.
 It’s also quite nice to have a group shot of all the girls & all the boys.

-I like to put you at ease in front of the camera, and to get you guys relaxed, especially when it comes to couple shots.
+I like to put you at ease in front of the camera, and to get you guys relaxed, especially when it comes to couples photos.
 Sometimes the groom is the one not so keen on this part of the day, but I find a little humour can go a long way in making them feel a bit more chilled out about it.

 And if you’re really worried about the couple shots, and not sure what to expect, then having a Together Shoot prior to the wedding is a good way to get used to doing the couple shots.